arun-guruswamy/word-vault/README.md

 To do list:
 P7:
-- Create new project for API key
 - Add loading image
 - Add app icon
-- Check 50 word block
 - Add secret content easter eggs
+- Publish App

+Monetization update:
+- Uncomment premium view
 - Connect paywall to payment options in app store
-- Make app aware of version/edition it is on
+- Make app aware of version/edition it is on, and check paywall appropriately

 Possible features later:
 - Word of the day